claucvk/claucvk.github.io/_posts/project/2015-07-15-personal-website.markdown

 website: http://muammar.me/annael/
 ---
 ####Personal Website
-The objective was create a personal website for a client who works in the science field.
+The objective was to create a personal website for a client who works in the science field.

 ####My Proposal